-An appeal not received in the Office of the Dean by 5:00pm Eastern on the seventh (7th) day after receipt of notification will not be considered, and the decision rendered by the APPS Committee is final.
+An appeal not received in the Office of the Dean by 5:00pm Eastern seven (7) calendar days after receipt of notification will not be considered, and the decision rendered by the APPS Committee is final.

 The Dean does not meet with the student prior to receiving the required written appeal material, and the student must make no attempt to meet with the Dean from the date of the written appeal and the date of any potential appeal hearing.